Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-7.md

 ### JSX

 JSX is an extension of the JavaScript language that gives us an HTML-like syntax to write our UI code.

-It is a set of instructions to tell React what content we want to display.
-It tells React to either create HTML elements or show another component.
+- It is a set of instructions to tell React what content we want to display.
+- It tells React to either create HTML elements or show another component.

-- JSX has its own special syntax
+- **IMPORTANT** JSX has its own special syntax

 <!-- > -->
 ### ReactDOM